How to spend AP. Skill Rank Priority

 : Succubus Selren

-** Start BS from the safe area.
+** Start BS from the safe area if you didn't get hit.

 * Also she starts to randomly uses a special move that lasts 9s, where there is a cutscene and then she fires a large number of homing orbs.